Black Christmas (2019 film): Plot

-That night, Riley and Kris argue over Kris' posting of the performance in which Riley reveals at the end that Brian raped her.
-As Riley blames Kris for the threatening messages from DKO, Marty argues with her boyfriend Nate and demands that he leaves.
+That night, Riley and Kris argue over Kris's posting of the performance in which Riley reveals at the end that Brian raped her.
+As Riley blames Kris for the threatening messages from DKO, Marty argues with her boyfriend Nate and demands that he leave.
 After Jesse is killed by the assailant, the girls are also attacked, leaving Marty injured.
-Kris discovers Jesse's body while Nate arrives to apologise and is also murdered.
+Kris discovers Jesse's body while Nate arrives to apologize and is also murdered.
 Riley kills the assailant, but the girls are attacked by two other individuals.
 Marty dies while Riley and Kris kill the attacker and identify him as a DKO pledge she saw at the ritual earlier.

 The two escape in Nate's car and Riley theorizes that Hawthorne, who was known for practicing black magic, is responsible for the murders via his bust which emits black liquid.
 Kris suggests they go to the police, but Riley demands they go to the fraternity and the two separate.
 Riley enlists Landon to help her enter the fraternity.
-Kris discovers Lindsey's sorority sisters also being attacked by DKO and rescues them.
-At the DKO house, the frat brothers convince Landon to be a pledge.
-Riley discovers Helena, who is tied up, but is knocked unconscious by a DKO member.
+Kris discovers Lindsay's sorority sisters also being attacked by DKO and rescues them.
+At the DKO house, the frat brothers force Landon to become a pledge.
+Riley discovers Helena, who is tied up, before being knocked unconscious by a DKO member.

-She wakes up tied up while confronted by Gelson, Brian, and other DKO members.
+She awakens bound and is confronted by Gelson, Brian and other DKO members.
 Gelson reveals that after Kris forced the bust's relocation, they discovered Hawthorne's plan, involving a spell and the black liquid, to control women.
 The liquid allows the spirit of Hawthorne to possess the fraternity's pledges and send them out to murder women they deem unruly.
 Helena has been secretly working with the fraternity and stole items from her sisters that allowed the possessed pledges to locate their targets.
 Helena is murdered before Kris and other sorority sisters attack the fraternity.
 Riley overpowers Brian and smashes the Hawthorne bust.
 Kris sets Gelson on fire and the women and Landon escape, locking the frat brothers inside and leaving them to burn to death.